Trikzon/trikzon/README.md

 ### About Me

-I am a Computer Science student [@UniversityOfSouthFlorida](https://github.com/University-of-South-Florida).
+I am a Computer Science student.

 I am a Software Developer, Minecraft Modder, and Indie Game Developer.